What Are the Effects of Altitude Training on VO2 Max Among Elite Swimmers?

 Altitude training involves athletes training in environments with a significantly reduced oxygen supply, typically at heights above sea level.
 How does this benefit athletes?
 Let's explore.

-Sujet a lire : How to Incorporate Mindfulness Practices Into Pre-Game Routines for Football Players?
+A lire aussi : How to Incorporate Mindfulness Practices Into Pre-Game Routines for Football Players?

 The theory behind altitude training is rooted in the body's physiological response to hypoxia, a state characterised by an inadequate supply of oxygen.
 When athletes train at high altitudes, their bodies react by producing more red blood cells, a vital component for the delivery of oxygen to the muscles.
 This increased production of red blood cells can enhance an athlete's endurance and performance once they return to lower altitudes.